-This page seeks to provide a brief guide for members of the public, customer and contractor alike, on the basics of what is good concreting practice in a domestic environment.
+This page seeks to provide a brief guide for members of the public, customers and contractors alike, on the basics of what is good concreting practice in a domestic environment.
 This information is for general guidance only, it is not intended to be definitive.

 NZ Concrete Contractors Members are responsible for producing quality work, adherence to regulations and a professional approach.
 Wherever possible choose a NZ Concrete Contractor Member for your job.
 See our Find Members tab for a list of NZ Concrete Contractors in your area.

-For additional information follow the links at the bottom of the page to Concrete New Zealand (CNZ) and NZ Ready Mixed Concrete Association (NZRMCA) resources.
+For additional information follow the links at the bottom of the page to Concrete New Zealand (CNZ) and Concrete NZ Ready Mixed Concrete Sector resources.

 When You Need Concrete Laid